Taiwoogbonyomi/TO_DO_List/README.md

 As a user, I want to view all my current tasks so that I can see what needs to be done.

 Acceptance Criteria:
--The application displays a list of all tasks.
+*The application displays a list of all tasks.
--Each task includes a description, due date, and due time.
+*Each task includes a description, due date, and due time.
--The list is displayed when I select the option to view tasks from the menu.
+*The list is displayed when I select the option to view tasks from the menu.

 2. Adding a Task
 As a user, I want to add a new task to my to-do list so that I can keep track of new tasks I need to complete.

 Acceptance Criteria:
--I can enter a description, due date, and due time for the task.
+*I can enter a description, due date, and due time for the task.
--The application validates that the due date is not in the past.
+*The application validates that the due date is not in the past.
--The new task is added to my list and saved to the Google Sheet.
+*The new task is added to my list and saved to the Google Sheet.

 3. Removing a Task
 As a user, I want to remove a task from my to-do list so that I can keep my list updated with only relevant tasks.

 Acceptance Criteria:
--I can choose a task by its index number to remove it.
+*I can choose a task by its index number to remove it.
--The application asks for confirmation before removing the task.
+*The application asks for confirmation before removing the task.
--The task is removed from the list and the changes are saved to the Google Sheet.
+*The task is removed from the list and the changes are saved to the Google Sheet.

 4. Verifying Saved Tasks
 As a user, I want to verify the tasks saved in the Google Sheet so that I can ensure my data is stored correctly.

 Acceptance Criteria:
--The application fetches and displays all tasks stored in the Google Sheet.
+*The application fetches and displays all tasks stored in the Google Sheet.
--Each task includes a description, due date, and due time.
+*Each task includes a description, due date, and due time.

 5. Loading Tasks on Startup
 As a user, I want the application to load my tasks from the Google Sheet when it starts so that I can see my to-do list without manually loading tasks.

 Acceptance Criteria:
--When the application starts, it automatically loads tasks from the Google Sheet.
+*When the application starts, it automatically loads tasks from the Google Sheet.
--The tasks are available for viewing, adding, and removing.
+*The tasks are available for viewing, adding, and removing.

 6. Quitting the Application
 As a user, I want to quit the application so that I can close it when I'm done using it.

 Acceptance Criteria:
--I can choose an option to quit the application.
+*I can choose an option to quit the application.
--The application exits cleanly without errors.
+*The application exits cleanly without errors.